Panasonic to appeal EU ruling on cathode-ray tube cartel

-TOKYO Japan's Panasonic Corp said on Friday that it would appeal a decision by the European Commission to fine it 252 million euros ($327 million) on charges of fixing prices for TV and computer monitor cathode-ray tubes along with five other companies.
+TOKYO Japan's Panasonic Corp (6752.T) said on Friday that it would appeal a decision by the European Commission to fine it 252 million euros (201 million pounds) on charges of fixing prices for TV and computer monitor cathode-ray tubes along with five other companies.

 The Commission on Dec 5 said executives from the European and Asian companies had met until six years ago to fix prices and divide up markets for TV and computer monitor cathode-ray tubes, a business that has since been replaced by flat panel displays.